littlebirdyep/musical-octo-happiness18h2..7764/README.md

 ----
 What on Earth do I do??
 -
-1. I have just put a link to the pages in the description for easy access.
+1. I have just deployed the site on GitHub pages and put a link to the pages in the description for easy access.
 You can also find the link under the "deployments" tab.
 Thank you for visiting!
 03/06/2026

 If you have any burning questions, you can contact someoneREALLYstrange.b@gmail.com.